peterp/redux-http-basic-auth-example/README.md

   }
 })
 ```

-We fetch the hash authentication token from the store and setup the request.
-If our API requests with a 401 unauthorized status code then we've got to remove our hash from the store, and present the user with a log in view.
+If the API response with a 401 unauthorized status code then we've got to remove our hash from the store, and present the user with a log in view again.
 ```
 // did our request fail because our auth credentials aren't working? if (response.status == 401) {